 Even in the best of times, it can be an awkward conversation to have and tricky to negotiate the right language to use, or even how much detail you’re expected to disclose.
-‘Partner notification’ or telling your partners you’ve had an STI diagnosis is one of the most responsible things you can do, along with accessing the right treatment for you.
+‘Partner notification’ or telling your partners you’ve had an sexually transmitted infection (STI) diagnosis is one of the most responsible things you can do, along with accessing the right treatment for you.

 If it’s an STI that can easily be passed on like gonorrhoea, chlamydia, syphilis, or untreated Hep C or HIV, letting your partners know they need to get tested allows them to take care of their own health.
 It also helps stop you or anyone else picking up the STI, and it can even help build the trust you have for each other in your relationship agreements.